banuaria/todo-mongodb/README.md

-#using docker as mongodb and nodejs contenterization in creating easy-to-do lists
+#using docker as mongodb and nodejs contenterization in creating easy to-do lists
+how it works?
+type on ur terminal "docker-compose build up"